What is the Dow Jones?

 Dow Jones is short for Dow Jones Industrial Average (DJIA).
 On the City Index platform the Dow Jones index is called Wall Street.

 Created in 1896 with a published average of 40.94, the Dow Jones is one of the oldest indices in the world.
 Today, it is run and managed by S&P Dow Jones Indices, the same company that runs the S&P 500, as well as several other leading US indices

 To start trading the Dow Jones in minutes, sign up for your City Index account.
-Application is subject to review and approval.

 Dow Jones companies

 Many people assume that the companies on the Dow Jones are the 30 biggest public companies in the United States, but that isn’t the case.
 Instead, a committee handpicks each constituent to try and give an overall picture of the US stock market.